 Disc Golf Course

 The 18-hole disc golf course is located in Jim Barnett Park.
-The course is available to play for free and discs are available for rent ($2.00/disc) at the War Memorial Building or the outdoor pool complex.
+The course is available to play for free and discs are available, if needed, at the Rec Center.

 Jim Barnett Park has several courts available for playing horseshoe.
 Free.
 Bring your own equipment.

-Use the billiards table (ages 12+) in the War Memorial Building free with paid daily facility admission or $1.50 for billiards table only.
+Use the billiards table (ages 12+) in the War Memorial Building free with paid daily facility admission or $2.00 for use of the billiards table only (individaul or group).
 Pool sticks available or bring your own.